nspcc-dev/neofs-api/CONTRIBUTING.md

 Signed-off-by: Samii Sakisaka <samii@nspcc.ru>
 ```

-This can easily be done with the `--signoff` option to `git commit`.
+This can be done easily with the `--signoff` option to `git commit`.

-By doing this you state that you can certify the following (from [The Developer
+By doing this, you state that you can certify the following (from [The Developer
 Certificate of Origin](https://developercertificate.org/)):

 ```